Early Childhood Studies with Psychology

 What opportunities might it lead to?

-Studying in the School of Education and Continuing Studies can lead you onto a variety of career pathways, some of which may require postgraduate study.
+Studying in the School of Education and Childhood Studies can lead you onto a variety of career pathways, some of which may require postgraduate study.
 You will be able to apply for a range of roles in education, social care and health related areas.

 Please note that this course does not provide Qualified Teacher Status.